awslabs/amazon-timestream-tools/sample_apps/python/influxdb/influxdb_v3_ingestion/README.md

 `generate_csv_file.py` offers the following command-line arguments:
 - `--output-path`: The path to place the generated CSV file.
 For example, `./data/generated_data.csv`.
--  `--measurement-name`: The name of the column to use as the measurement name in the data file.
-Defaults to `csv_measurement`, which matches the measurement column in ./data/sample_data.csv.
 - `--timestamp-column`: The name of the column to use as the time column in the data file.
 Defaults to `timestamp_utc`.
 - `--tag-columns`: The names of the columns to use as tags in the data file, as a list.
 For example, `--tag-columns region meter_id`.
 Values will be random strings.
 - `--field-columns`: The names of the columns to use as fields in the data file, as a list.
 For example, `--field-columns region meter_id`.
 Values will be random integers.
 - `--num-rows`: The number of rows to generate.
 - `--start-time`: The time to use as the initial generation point as an RFC 3339 timestamp.
 Defaults to 24 hours ago.
 For example, '2026-01-01T00:00:00Z' for UTC or '2026-01-01T00:00:00-08:00' for PST.
 - `--time-increment`: The amount of time to increment between records.
 Defaults to one minute (`1m`).
 Supported time formats are hr, m, and s.

 If you want to create a Parquet file from your generated CSV file, the script `csv_to_parquet.py` allows you to do this.
 It offers the following command-line argument: